 Although it harbours precious artefacts of the past and powerful works of art, the Museum of Black Civilisations poses a series of questions.
 Its very denomination first.
 Black civilisations, as it is recognised by the museum’s direction, is a problematic syntagma.
 The idea of civilisation, which we know colonialism justified itself with, should be unpacked and deconstructed.
 That the independence era generation would have clung to it and thought that their duty was to demonstrate that they had any made sense; not anymore.
 A project that takes blackness as its object and the whole history of humankind as its scope, from the advent of homo-sapiens-sapiens to our days, is doomed to an anachronism.
 Yet, judging such an institution in its early days and on its first exhibitions doesn’t make much sense.
 The Museum is still, hopefully, inventing itself.
 Besides, conceptual uncertainty is a fertile ground for asking questions rather than giving answers, and hopefully, the Museum of Black Civilisations can embrace that rather than institutional and intellectual rigidity.

-Mamadou Diallo is a journalist and writer based in Dakar.
-He has worked as an editor for the publishing house Vives-Voix and wrote extensively on the local art scene specializing in young and emerging creatives.
-He was a fellow at the Raw Academy, Dakar and is a contributing editor at Chimurenga.
-His latest long-form piece was published by Chimurenga and is titled The Black Bomb.
+Mamadou Diallo is a journalist and writer from Dakar.
+He was an editor at the publishing house Vives-Voix and wrote extensively on the local art scene specializing in young and emerging creatives.
+A graduate of history and fellow of the Raw Academy in Dakar, he won the Ake Arts and Book Festival Prize for prose in Nigeria in 2015.
+He is a contributing editor at Chimurenga, where he recently published the captivating long essay The Black Bomb.